Donate Sponsor

 What kind of TV shows do cats like?

 1. Sports programmes.
 As natural-born hunters, cats are attracted to fast movements.
 This is what they look out for when playing or hunting their prey.
-Sports programmes with lots of fast-paced action may grab their attention.
+Sports programmes, including football matches, with lots of fast-paced action may grab their attention.
+If you’re looking for a cat companion to watch the women’s football with this summer, discover how Cats Protection can help you find your #PerfectMatch.

 Find lots of fascinating cat videos on the Cats Protection YouTube channel.